Danish East India Company: First company

 Raghunatha Nayak, who gave the Danes possession of the town of Tranquebar, and permission to trade in the kingdom by treaty of 19 November 1620.
-In Tranquebar they established Dansborg and installed Captain Crappe as the first governor (opperhoved) of Danish India.
+In Tranquebar they established Dansborg and installed Captain Roland Crappé as the first governor (opperhoved) of Danish India.
 The treaty was renewed on 30 July 1621, and afterwards renewed and confirmed on the 10 May 1676, by Shivaji the founder of the Maratha Empire.

 During their heyday, the Danish East India Company and Swedish East India Company imported more tea than the British East India Company, smuggling 90% of it into England, where it could be sold at a huge profit.
 Between 1624-36, Danish trade extended to Surat, Bengal, Java, and Borneo, with factories in Masulipatam, Surat, Balasore and at Java, but subsequent European wars in which Denmark participated ruined the Company, and trade in India ceased entirely between 1643–69, during which time all previous acquisitions were lost except Tranquebar, which held out until aid from Denmark arrived in 1669.

-Second company, and the Asiatic Company
+Second company, 16701729

-In 1670, a second Danish East India Company was established, before it too was dissolved in 1729.
-In 1730, it was refounded as the Asiatic Company and opened trade with Qing China at Canton.
-The first expedition went badly, with Den gyldne Løve lost with its cargo of silver off Ballyheigue, Ireland, on the outbound journey.
-Local landowners held the silver at their estate and pursued a salvage claim, but a gang of locals overpowered the Danish guard and made off with the hoard, causing a diplomatic row between Denmark-Norway and Britain.
-With the royal licence conferred in 1732, the new company was granted a 40-year monopoly on all Danish trade east of the Cape of Good Hope.
-Before 1750, it sent 27 ships; 22 survived the journey to return to Copenhagen.
-In 1772, the company lost its monopoly and in 1779, Danish India became a crown colony.

-During the Napoleonic Wars, in 1801 and again in 1807, the British Royal Navy attacked Copenhagen.
-As a consequence of the last attack (in which the entire Dano-Norwegian navy was captured), Denmark (one of few Western European countries not occupied by Napoleon), ceded the island of Heligoland (part of the Duchy of Holstein-Gottorp) to Britain.
-In the east, when news of Anglo-Danish hostilities reached India, the British immediately seized seven Danish merchant ships on 28 January 1808 that were in the Hoogli.
-Denmark finally sold its remaining settlements in mainland India in 1845 and the Danish Gold Coast in 1850, both to the British.